 User can also disable the automatic sorting in case they wish to sort the data by a column of their own choosing instead.
 User-enabled sorting is a project specific feature, i.e. user will have to enable it in each risk project.

-To enable sorting, go to the project settings in the bottom left corner of your screen and you will find “Risk Manager Plus” at the bottom of the sidebar that opens up the settings.
+To enable sorting, please go to project settings in the bottom left corner of your screen and you will find “Risk Manager Plus” at the bottom of the sidebar that opens up a Risk Manager Settings page.

 After saving the setting, the user will be able to choose a column of their own liking that will be used for sorting the data in the Risk Management table.